-Name : Mr Soon Yeong Chyan Tel No. : 603-2726 1000 Fax No. : 603-2726 1120 e-mail address : ycsoon@guocoland.com.my
+Name : Mr Loi Kok Mun

+Tel No. : 603-2726 1000

+Fax No. : 603-2726 1120

+E-mail address: info@guocoland.com.my

 II AGM

 The AGM provides an opportunity for the shareholders to seek and clarify any issues and to have a better understanding of the Group's performance.
 Shareholders are encouraged to meet and communicate with the Board at the AGM and to vote on all resolutions.
 Senior management and the external auditors are also available to respond to shareholders' queries during the AGM.